SheatNoisette/vmujs/README.md

 ## Status

-Not the whole API is implemented yet, but the most important parts are.
+Please, note that this is a work in progress.
+The API is not stable and may change at any time.

 Here is a list of what is currently done:
 - [x] Raw .c.v bindings
-- [ ] Clean up
 - [ ] V friendly API
+- [ ] Examples
 - [ ] General documentation
+- [ ] Clean up

+V friendly API feature support:
+- [x] Basic types
+- [X] Global variables (int, float, string, bool)
+- [X] Call JS functions from V
+- [ ] Call V functions from JS
-- [ ] Examples
+- [ ] Custom error handlers
-- [ ] Tests
+- [ ] JS Objects

+If you need a feature that is not listed, you can call the raw MuJS API from V using `C` types.

 ## Using Docker